Have questions about your research?

 The Elmer Belt Library of Vinciana is a special collection of books and materials concerning Leonardo da Vinci and the Italian Renaissance.
 It was given to UCLA in 1961 by Dr. Elmer Belt, professor emeritus in the UCLA School of Medicine and a collector of Vinciana for more than sixty years.

-Because Leonardo's interests were so diverse and his undertakings so profoundly important to subsequent developments in the arts and sciences, the scope of the collection extends far beyond his own time.
-It contains more than seventy incunabula and many early documents in the history of art as well as modern studies of Renaissance and post-Renaissance culture.
-The Belt Library's holdings of materials on human and animal anatomy are complemented by those in the Louise M. Darling Biomedical Library History and Special Collections for the Sciences.
-Its holdings of early Italian imprints are complemented by those of the Charles E. Young Research Library Department of Special Collections.
+Due to the fact that Leonardo's interests were so diverse and his undertakings so profoundly important to subsequent developments in the arts and sciences, the scope of the collection extends far beyond his own time.
+The Belt Library contains more than 70 incunabula and many early documents in the history of art as well as modern studies of Renaissance and post-Renaissance culture.
+Holdings of materials on human and animal anatomy are complemented by those in the Special Collections for Medicine and the Sciences Reading Room.
+Early Italian imprints are complemented by those of the Ahmanson-Murphy Reading Room.

 Since Dr. Belt donated it, the collection has continued to grow, and it now encompasses more than ten thousand volumes and many thousands of pamphlets.
 In addition to the continuing development of the collection on the part of the university, support has come from generous donors including Professor and Mrs. Lynn White Jr., who in 1972 gave an important collection of early books relating to Renaissance and Baroque science.

-Rare books from the Belt collection can be paged at the Research Library Department of Special Collections.
-Associated materials can be paged at the Arts Library to be read on-site Monday through Friday from 10 a.m. to 4 p.m.
-The collection is not available on weekends and holidays.
-For further information, call the Arts Library at 310.206.5425 or the Research Library Department of Special Collections at 310.825.4988.
+Rare books from the Belt collection can be paged at the Ahmanson-Murphy Reading Room in Library Special Collections.
+Associated materials can be paged at the Arts Library to be read on-site.
+For further information, call the Arts Library at (310) 206-5425 or Library Special Collections at (310) 825-4988.